alexqfredrickson/notes/aws/aws.md

 | `Query`        | Retrieves all items with a specified partion key.   |
 | `Scan`         | Retrieve all items in the specified table or index. |

+#### DynamoDB Streams

+DynamoDB Streams track and log item-level modifications in DynamoDB tables for up to 24 hours.

 ### Personal Health Dashboard

 Personal Health Dashboard is a global service health/status dashboard.
 It's used when AWS is experiencing outages and/or service degradations.